awantika165/Air-Canvas/README.md

 # Air-Canvas
 The Air Canvas Project is an innovative application that combines computer vision and gesture recognition to enable users to draw and write in the air using their fingers.
-By leveraging the power of OpenCV and NumPy libraries, this project revolutionizes the way we interact with digital interfaces.The project features a motion-to-text converterrr.
+By leveraging the power of OpenCV and NumPy libraries, this project revolutionizes the way we interact with digital interfaces.The project features a motion-to-text converter.

 # Features
 •	Real-time tracking of finger movements using computer vision techniques